Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 When you move from tuning shield gases to cutting heavy sections, gas selection shifts toward arc energy density and heat input control.

 For thick stainless and aluminum over 1/2 inch, you’ll specify argon-hydrogen (65/35) on high-duty plasma cutters to drive deeper penetration and stable arcs.
-This mix yields clean cuts, straight kerfs, and smooth faces up to 4 inches (≤100 mm), with productivity that justifies the higher gas cost.
+This mix yields clean cuts, straight kerfs, and smooth faces up to 4 inches (about 100 mm), with productivity that justifies the higher gas cost.

 To control contamination and enhance cut quality, pair argon-hydrogen with nitrogen as a shield.
 The nitrogen curtain limits atmospheric ingress and helps maintain edge integrity.

-Expect occasional jagged dross at the bottom edge; mitigate with correct standoff, amperage, and travel speed.
+Expect occasional jagged dross at the bottom edge.
+Mitigate it with correct standoff, amperage, and travel speed.
 Validate settings per procedure, document parameters, and verify results against cut-quality acceptance criteria.

 Equipment Setup for Nitrogen Plasma